CURRENT PROJECT

 This project focuses on climate-focused mediation and peacebuilding in different districts throughout Iraq.

 According to UNEP, Iraq is the fifth most vulnerable country to climate change worldwide.
-Iraq’s vulnerability is mainly shaped by its high exposure to floods, droughts and dust storms (increasingly linked to temperature and precipitation variability), its natural resource dependency, and its low adaptive capacity.
-The impacts of climate change manifest differently in Iraq’s various climate zones and increasingly contribute to tensions, not only between different tribes and communities, but also between various Iraqi provinces.
-Iraq’s capacities to respond to the impacts of climate change is weakened by years of political and armed conflict within the country.
+Iraq’s vulnerability is mainly shaped by its high exposure to floods, droughts, and dust storms (increasingly linked to temperature and precipitation variability), its dependence on natural resources, and its low adaptive capacity.
+The impacts of climate change manifest differently across Iraq’s various climate zones and increasingly contribute to tensions not only between tribes and communities, but also between Iraqi provinces.
+Iraq’s capacities to respond to the impacts of climate change are weakened by years of political and armed conflict within the country.

 The project aims to strengthen Iraqi capacities to respond to climate risks and their impact on existing conflict dynamics.
-Building on the potential of climate concerns as an entry point for peacebuilding and mediation efforts, the project activities seek to integrate climate security risks into existing peacebuilding efforts.
-The project includes a mapping and climate-conflict analysis process as a key component to better understand the expected impact of climate change on conflict dynamics and as a way to initiate consultation, exchange and inclusive dialogue among Iraqi stakeholders.
+Building on the potential of climate concerns as an entry point for peacebuilding and mediation, the project seeks to integrate climate security risks into ongoing peacebuilding efforts.
+A key component is a climate-conflict mapping and analysis process, designed to improve understanding of how climate change is expected to affect conflict dynamics while also initiating consultation, exchange, and inclusive dialogue among Iraqi stakeholders.
+In addition, the project raises awareness of the climate–conflict nexus through research, trainings, and knowledge exchange on climate security, mediation, and dialogue.
+We also facilitate mediation and dialogue processes to foster locally led, inclusive agreements between government authorities and climate- and conflict-affected communities across the country.

 Background

 With this project, the Berghof Foundation is part of the Climate, Peace and Security Consortium (CPSC) / the Weathering Risk Peace Pillar.
 This initiative is funded by the German Federal Foreign Office and aims to systematically implement and assess the impact of climate-security informed peace programming.
 The Weathering Risk Peace Pillar translates the analytical component of the initiative into peacemaking and peacebuilding action in the field.
-The consortium comprises adelphi, the Centre for Humanitarian Dialogue (HD), the European Institute of Peace (EIP) and Innovations for Poverty Action (IPA), and the Berghof Foundation.
+The consortium comprises adelphi, the Centre for Humanitarian Dialogue (HD), the European Institute of Peace (EIP), and the Berghof Foundation.

 Partners and Funding